Einreise nach Guinea

 • Dental prostheses intended for personal use.

-When importing works of art into Guinea, the owner must register them with the Directorate-General of the country's National Museum within 30 days.
+When importing works of art into Guinea, their owner must register them within 30 days at the General Directorate of the National Museum of the country.

-To export any art and cultural-historical property from Guinea, a special authorization from the National Museum must be obtained and a fee calculated on the basis of the value of the exported objects must be paid.
+To export any artistic and cultural-historical values from Guinea, special permission from the National Museum is required and the corresponding duty calculated based on the value of the exported items must be paid.

-With regard to automobiles, the import and export of vehicles in Guinea is only possible upon payment of the prescribed customs duties and fees.
+Regarding vehicles, the import and export of vehicles in Guinea is possible only if the established customs duties and fees are paid.

 • Materials containing obscene publications,